 Please update your browser.

-Bridging the Divide in Washington D.C.
+Equitable Development Bridges the Economic Divide in Washington D.C.

+To D.C. locals, the Anacostia River represents both a physical and metaphorical dividing line between the city’s haves and have-nots.
 To the west of the river sits the Capitol Building, the epicenter of American politics, surrounded by affluent neighborhoods where less than a quarter of the residents are black, household annual incomes average about $140,000, and around half of the residents are homeowners, despite the high median home price of $777,000.
-Not surprisingly, unemployment is low in these neighborhoods, as are rates of childhood poverty.1
+Not surprisingly, unemployment is low in these neighborhoods, as are rates of childhood poverty.

 Compare that to the Anacostia neighborhood east of the river.
 There, 92 percent of the residents are black, annual incomes average $48,000, and less than one-fourth of the residents are homeowners despite a more affordable median home price of $329,500.
-In Anacostia and surrounding communities, roughly 16 percent of residents are unemployed, and 50 percent of children live in poverty.2
+In Anacostia and surrounding communities, roughly 16 percent of residents are unemployed, and 50 percent of children live in poverty.

 “What we have seen time and again is that collaborative partnerships are a really effective way to leverage community investments,” says Dekonti Mends-Cole, vice president of global philanthropy at JPMorgan Chase.
 “It’s clichéd, and yet also true, that they can create a sum so much greater than the whole of the parts.”